-This CP applies to OP Financial Group's CA OP Services CA (hereafter CA).
+This CP applies to OP Financial Group's CA OP WS CA (hereafter CA).
 In addition, the CP is applied to actions concerning life cycle management of the Certificates issued by this CA. The CP defines the obligations and responsibilities of the CA, Subscribers, Relying Parties as well as other actors related to the Certificates.

-OP Services CA issues Certificates to OP Financial Group's services.
-Using the issued Certificates, End-entities can confirm that they are interacting with an OP-Pohjola-governed server or service.
+OP WS CA issues Certificates to End-entities of OP Financial Group's Web Services Channel (hereafter WS Channel).
+Using the issued Certificates the End-entities can sign service requests forwarded through the Web Services Channel.

-This CA is OP-Pohjola Root CA's (hereafter Root CA) Subordinate CA. In the operations of OP Services CA, the principles, responsibilities and obligations defined in Root CA's CP are adhered to.
+This CA is OP-Pohjola Root CA's (hereafter Root CA) Subordinate CA. In the operations of OP WS CA, the principles, responsibilities and obligations defined in Root CA's CP are adhered to.

-The Relying Parties must always check before accepting a Certificate that the Service Certificate's Certificate Chain reaches the Root CA defined in this CP or another Root CA above it approved by OP Financial Group.
+The Relying Parties must always check before accepting a Certificate that OP WS CA-issued Certificates' CA chain reaches the Root CA defined in this CP or another Root CA above it approved by OP Financial Group.
 The Root CA defined in this CP must nevertheless always be a part of the certificate hierarchy.
 Otherwise, the Relying Parties must reject the Certificate.